-Our Dragon Hunter deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
+Our Dragon Hunter deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
 Our Dragon Hunter guide also contains Mulligan advice, card combos and strategy tips.

 This is something of a midrange deck in playstyle, encouraging you to play minions on curve and eventually take them down with your tempo and constant face damage, facilitated by your ongoing hits to the face and Dragon synergies.

 In this edition of our Dragon Hunter guide, we're highlighting the most competitive version of the deck on the ladder.
 We’ll be going through the deck list, as well as a strategy guide and advice on synergies and mulligans.